prominenceai/deepstream-services-library/docs/api-tracker.md

 * **DeepSORT:** The DeepSORT tracker is a re-implementation of the official DeepSORT tracker, which uses the deep cosine metric learning with a Re-ID neural network.
 This implementation allows users to use any Re-ID network as long as it is supported by NVIDIA’s TensorRT™ framework.
 * **NvDCF:** The NvDCF tracker is an NVIDIA®-adapted Discriminative Correlation Filter (DCF) tracker that uses a correlation filter-based online discriminative learning algorithm for visual object tracking capability, while using a data association algorithm and a state estimator for multi-object tracking.

-The three reference implementations are provided in a single low-level library `libnvds_nvmultiobjecttracker.so` which is specified as the default library for the DSL Tracker to use as defined in the Makefile.
+The four reference implementations are provided in a single low-level library `libnvds_nvmultiobjecttracker.so` which is specified as the default library for the DSL Tracker to use as defined in the Makefile.
 The default library path can be updated -- by updating the Makefile or by calling [dsl_tracker_lib_file_set](#dsl_tracker_lib_file_set) -- to reference a custom library that implements the [NvDsTracker API](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvtracker.html#how-to-implement-a-custom-low-level-tracker-library).

 **Important!** The DeepSORT tracker requires additional installation and setup steps which can be found in the **README** file located under
 ```bash